openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ## Cangjie Package Management Specifications

-In the Cangjie package management specifications, for a file directory to be recognized as a valid source code package, the following requirements must be met:
+In the Cangjie package management specifications, the requirements for a file directory to be recognized as a valid source package are as follows:

 1. It must directly contain at least one Cangjie code file.
-2. Its parent package (including the parent package's parent package, up to the `root` package) must also be a valid source code package.
+2. Its parent package (including the parent's parent package, up to the `root` package) must also be a valid source package.
 The module `root` package has no parent package, so it only needs to meet condition 1.

 For example, consider the following `cjpm` project named `demo`: